STANDING COMMITTEES (SC)

 INTEREST GROUPS (IG)

-The Interest Groups are permanent working groups focussing on one single issue which has a more limited impact on the sector.
+The Interest Groups are permanent working groups focusing on one transversal issues.
 The chair person is not necessarily a board member.
 The role and status of interest groups are reviewed each year and they can become Standing Committees.

 - IG on Person Centered Technology (IG PCT).
 This Interest Group is a special working group on ICT and Assistive Technology, which was created to look at all the benefits that new technologies can bring to disabled people in areas such as communication, employment, commerce, learning, independence, safety and free time.
 It also follows up relevant EU policy objectives concerning Person centred Technology/Assistive Technology and the existing barriers at EU level.
 The group collates information on what is being achieved across Europe in this field, to disseminate information, support projects and contribute to the development of EU Policy.